Greenstone52/eatndrinkapp/README.md

 - adding new restaurant.
 - seeing restaurants profit and income.

-MANAGER can do these
+MANAGERS can do these
 - seeing top n customers which they orders something most.
 - seeing the all the owners of the restaurants

-ADMIN can do these
+ADMINS can do these
 - seeing top 5 owners which they have the most income.

 The software technologies used here